mward19/3deo-internship-presentation/main.typ

   [
     - After optimization, some springs (pairwise registrations) are stretched
     - Lots of redundancy in the graph reveals poor pairwise registrations
-    - Weight those springs less or remove
+    - Weight those springs less in optimization step or remove them ],
-  ],
   columns: (50%, 50%),
   align: (center + horizon, left + horizon),